This post may contain affiliate links meaning if you buy from them, I will make a few pennies, at no cost to you. See disclosure here.

 • 4 cups chicken stock

-• 8 oz green enchilada sauce divided
+• 8 ounces green enchilada sauce divided

-• ½ cup green chiles diced
+• ½ cup diced green chiles

 • 2 cups water